endigma/sandpiper/README.md

 bin/sandpiper <path to config, relative or absolute>
 ```

-or use the dockerfile/makefile to build docker containers.
+or use the dockerfile/makefile to build docker container image

 ## config